wolvido/Bank-Account-Management-System/README.md

+# FundPulse Tracker
 A full stack web application that offers a comprehensive financial management solution designed around a calendar-based interface.
 Helps clients track financial transactions across multiple accounts via a calendar based interface and a transaction overview interface.

+### Purpose
+Many business owners and individuals struggle with managing multiple bank accounts and the scattered transaction records associated with them.
+FundPulse was created to consolidate this data into a clear and user-friendly interface, making financial tracking simple and organized.

 Features:
 - Multiple bank account management.